INRIA/scikit-learn-mooc/jupyter-book/trees/trees_wrap_up_quiz.md

 +++

-Instead of using the default parameter for decision tree regressor, we will optimize the depth of the tree.
-Using a grid-search (`sklearn.model_selection.GridSearchCV`) with a 10-fold cross-validation, answer to the questions below.
+Instead of using the default parameters for the decision tree regressor, we will optimize the `max_depth` of the tree.
 Vary the `max_depth` from 1 level up to 15 levels.
+Use nested cross-validation to evaluate a grid-search (`sklearn.model_selection.GridSearchCV`).
+Set `cv=10` for both the inner and outer cross-validations, then answer the questions below.

 ```{admonition} Question
 What is the optimal tree depth for the current problem?